 Real estate vacancies in Richmond Valley are 4.7%, which is lower than one will find in 68.4% of American neighborhoods.
 Demand for real estate in Richmond Valley is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Richmond Valley neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Richmond Valley is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Richmond Valley is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 More people ride the bus in this neighborhood each day to get to work than 97.1% of U.S. neighborhoods.